tomas-pecserke/YamlFixturesBundle/Resources/doc/index.md

 As you can see, we often need a way to ensure order in which the fixtures are loaded.
 The fixtures of same class in one file are loaded in same order, in which they are defined in YaML file.
-We can controll the order of fixture loading using `order` property.
+We can control the order of fixture loading using `order` property.

 So let's say, we want to define Jane in separate file (she still must be loaded before John), and we added property `address` to `Person` and it also need to be loaded before the person.